 (800) USC-CARE (800-872-2273)

 What makes it so dangerous?

 Exposure to secondhand smoke is called “involuntary” or “passive” smoking.
 Even a brief bout can take a toll on your blood and blood vessels, increasing your risk of heart attack.
-And particles from secondhand smoke can linger on surfaces, so its hazards can remain even hours after the smoke disappears.
+Particles from secondhand smoke can also linger on surfaces, so its hazards can remain even hours after the smoke disappears.

 This kind of incidental inhalation of tobacco smoke is a definitive cause of stroke and leads to almost 34,000 deaths from heart disease and more than 7,300 deaths from lung cancer every year.
 Some evidence suggests that, in addition to lung cancer, secondhand smoke could also be linked to cancers of the bladder, throat, stomach, brain, breast and other areas.

 Infants and children are even more at risk, Chang cautions, because they tend to have a faster respiratory rate than adults and accumulate toxins faster.
 “Their lungs are still developing, so this exposure can cause asthma, sudden infant death syndrome or recurrent respiratory infections, as well as raise their risk of lung cancer in the future,” she says.

 “A smoker doesn’t have to live with someone, or even be directly in front of them, to be exposed to secondhand smoke,” Chang warns.
 Nonsmokers can be exposed to secondhand smoke that travels through ventilation shafts in multiunit apartments, workplaces and college lecture halls.